PhD thesis

 In no case may the defense be authorized before the third year of the doctorate.

-The provisions set forth above regarding the writing of the theses and their language shall apply to theses formulated in the form of a compilation of publications.
+The above provisions regarding the writing of theses and their language shall apply to theses formulated in the form of a compendium of publications.

-Theses submitted under the compendium of publications format must necessarily contain the following additional sections:
+Theses submitted as a compendium of publications must necessarily contain the following additional sections:

 a.
-A general introduction, in which the works are presented and the scientific unity of the thesis is justified.
+A general introduction, in which the work is presented and the scientific unity of the thesis is justified.

 b.
-A global summary of the research objectives and final conclusions, which unifies the partial results presented in each of the works.
+A comprehensive summary of the research objectives and final conclusions, unifying the partial results presented in each of the papers.

 c.
 A complete copy of the works (articles, book chapters or books, etc.).
 The complete reference of the works, personal details of all authors and the journal in which they have been published must be included.
 The PhD candidate must specify what his or her contribution has been to the works included.